mcmire/dotfiles/README.md

 #### Powerline

-* Show the powerline for all windows not just split windows
+* Show the Powerline for all windows not just split windows
 * Tell vim to not show `-- INSERT --` in the status bar, as Powerline already shows its own version of which mode you're in

 #### splitjoin

 * When splitting a line in Ruby that looks like `foo :x => 'y'`, don't add curly braces.
+(At least I think this is what this does)

 #### vim-session